-The Lower Wabash River appears on Indiana's 303(d) list for impairment due to mercury contamination.
-This watershed is currently scheduled for TMDL development from 2009-2011.
+There are five waterbodies in the Whitewater watershed, including both forks of the Whitewater River and Brookville Reservoir, that appear on Indiana's 303(d) list for impairment due to mercury contamination.
+They are currently scheduled for TMDL development from 2012 to 2014.